peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public int[] GetCreationDate();

  Gets the date and time extracted from this content disposition's "creation-date" parameter, which specifies the date of creation of a file (RFC 2183 sec.
 2.4).
-See **M:PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)** for information on the format of this method's return value.
+The parameter is parsed as though by  `MailDateTime.ParseDateString`  with obsolete time zones (including "GMT") allowed.
+See that method's documentation for information on the format of this method's return value.

    <b>Return Value:</b>